AbeZun/SSHLight/README.md

 # SSHLight
-An auto script to turn on an LED Light when you SSH into a Linux computer and an Executible file to turn it off remotely.
+'SSHLight' is an auto script to turn on an LED Light when you SSH into a Linux computer and an Executible file to turn it off remotely.